-Under the Animal Welfare Act all animal guardians (owners) need to provide these five groups of things for their animals.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
 One of these Five Freedoms is: Freedom from Pain, Injury or Disease.
-In this section you will learn about this freedom and how you can make sure your guinea pigs receive the right medical care, so they are free from pain, suffering and disease.
+In this section you will learn about this freedom and how you can make sure your guinea pigs receive the right veterinary care so they are free from pain, suffering and disease.

 Just like you have a family doctor that you see when you are unwell, your guinea pig needs their own doctor too - a veterinarian is an animal doctor.

 It’s a good idea for your family to find out which veterinarian they plan on using before you get your guinea pigs.
 Ask your friends that are guinea pig owners which veterinarians they recommend.
 If possible, visit the clinic beforehand and look around.
 Ask yourself: Is the waiting area clean?
 Are the staff helpful?
 Find out the opening hours and if they handle emergencies after hours as well.

 Once you get new guinea pigs, your family should register them with your chosen local veterinary clinic straight away.
 Make an appointment as soon as you can for a check-up.
 Your vet can then create a care programme for your guinea pigs.
 It is helpful to write a list of the questions you want to ask so everything can be covered.

 It is really important to establish a gentle, positive relationship with your guinea pigs.
 This is rewarding for you both, but also makes health checks and grooming much less stressful for them.

 Handling your guinea pigs gently every day from an early age and being relaxed and calm around them can help them learn to feel safe and enjoy your company.